 Family Governance is a topic that most families are reluctant to address.
-It covers two broad topics: governance of the business and governance of the family.
+It covers two broad topics: governance of the business and of the family.
 Most family businesses, especially in the formative years, take on the characteristics of the founder or founding family.
-Although this entrepreneurial model works for an early stage family owned business, as the company grows in size it needs gradual evolution to a different model.
-Board of Advisors, Board of Directors, and Professional Management are some of the ways to improve the governance and performance of the business.
+Although this entrepreneurial model works for an early stage family owned business, as the company grows in size it needs gradual evolution to a different, more professional model.
+Boards of Advisors and professional management are two ways to improve performance of the business and family systems.

-Family governance is a more subtle topic.
-Most families find that as they grow there is a need to formally discuss family issues like estate plans, family business leadership transition, and family fairness.
-Families find that some of the best venues to do this are through Family Councils, Family Retreats, and formal Family Meetings.
+Most families find there is a need to formally discuss family issues like estate plans, family business leadership transition, and family fairness.
+Among the best venues to do this are Family Councils, Family Retreats, and formal Family Meetings.

 Stay in Touch.
 Sign Up for our Video Blog